yt-project/unyt/docs/usage.rst

   >>> print(tff.to('min'))
   14.8202885145703 min

-If you make a mistake by adding two things that have different dimensions, ``unyt`` will raise an error to let you know that you have a bug in your code:
+If you make a mistake by adding two things that have different dimensions, :mod:`unyt` will raise an error to let you know that you have a bug in your
+code:

   >>> from unyt import kg, m
   >>> kg + m  # doctest: +ELLIPSIS +NORMALIZE_WHITESPACE